roshanjha-dev/roshanjha-dev.github.io/_posts/2025-05-13-windows-on-digitalocean-droplet.md

    <img src="/assets/img/blog/2025/windows-on-digitalocean-droplet/download_windows.png" alt="download windows" class="zoom-img" onclick="this.classList.toggle('zoomed')">

 Be patient, sit back and relax!
 Its almost done.
 This step gonna take time in this new droplet VM2.
+When its done, close the console.

 ### 16. Switch back to Boot from Hard Drive